andrjas/data_check/docs/index.md

     con: connection-string
 ```

 Under _connections_ you can put multiple [connection strings](https://docs.sqlalchemy.org/en/13/core/engines.html) with names. _default_connection_ is the connection name that data_check uses when no additional arguments are given.
+You can also use environment variables in the connection string to store the credentials outside data_check.yml (e.g. `postgresql://postgres:${POSTGRES_PWD}@db:5432`).

 ## Test files